-Additionally, Jones has served as head coach of the USA Nike Hoop Summit Team three times, in 2013, 2014 and 2018, and he served as a USA Nike Hoop Summit assistant coach in 2012 and 2017.
+Additionally, Jones has served as head coach of the USA Nike Hoop Summit Team three times, in 2013, 2014 and 2018, and he served as the USA's Hoop Summit assistant coach in 2012 and 2017.

 In 2017-18, the Stags finished 32-5 and with a WCAC tournament championship, a Maryland private schools title and the Alhambra Catholic Invitational Tournament championship.